🗳 ranked voting systems

 In this very particular case, the solution is the vector ( 1 1 1 1 1 ) and the corresponding lottery gives 20% chances to each of the 5 candidates.

 This method ignores the strength of the victories.
 Also, the probabilities change in a non-continuous fashion: small changes in the votes don't change the probabilities until they change the winner of a duel, then it alters the probabilities drastically and suddenly.
-Those traits may seem like a disadvantage.
+Those traits may be a disadvantage.

 I made a small web app allowing the use of a few different voting systems.
 You can create polls, add candidates and rank them according to your preferences.
 Next time you have to make a group decision, you may want to use this tool!